COVID-19 Precautions (Updated November 2020)

 Exceptions may be made for essential workers required to travel for work including truck drivers, import/export personnel, police, air travel personnel, etc. For a complete list of essential services, click here.

-All open Insight Medical Imaging locations will have signs posted outside each facility, reiterating the above conditions.
+All Insight Medical Imaging locations have signs posted outside each facility, reiterating the above conditions.
 We ask that all clinic visitors read the signage and adhere to the guidelines.
-For a list of open clinics, hours, and available services, click here.

 Non-symptomatic patients, symptomatic patients, and patients with chronic conditions or long-standing symptoms will be accepted at all of our clinics unless a fever is present.
 This includes chronic cough, allergies, sinusitis, COPD, asthma, hypertension, etc. We just ask that you please mention this condition at the time of booking.

 When you enter any of our clinics, an Insight employee wearing full personal protective equipment (PPE) will greet you.
 This PPE equipment includes gloves, goggles, masks, and a gown.
 They will ask you the three questions above and also conduct a temperature check on you with a non-touch infrared thermometer.
-At this time, you may be asked to wear a mask, or, if feverish, asked to rebook your exam.
+If you do not have a mask, one will be provided to you.

 We are also ensuring to abide by proper social/physical distancing requirements by having visual markers on the floor of all clinics for when patients are waiting to be checked in, as well as having all chairs in the waiting room appropriately spaced out.

 Due to social distancing, only the patient will be allowed in the exam room, with the exception of obstetric ultrasounds.
-If you are scheduled for an obstetric ultrasound, one additional individual may come into the exam room with you as long as they are masked throughout the visit and go through the same screening process/questions as patients do.
+If you are scheduled for an obstetric ultrasound, one additional masked individual may come into the exam room with you.
 Other exceptions may be made in cases where a child is the patient or support individuals are needed to assist the patient.

 Additionally, in order to keep a clean work environment for everyone inside our facility, all exam rooms will be sanitized between each patient, and high touch surfaces in common areas will be cleaned in 30-minute/1-hour intervals.

 As stated by Alberta Health Services, masks are very important for specific situations.
 When someone is sick, wearing a mask may help prevent the transmission of illness to other people.
 During this time, Insight staff will be wearing a mask during all patient interactions, and all patients and visitors will be required to also wear a mask.